 In everyday life, many people may pitch in to help raise children.
 In fact, you may be able to think of many thoughtful caregivers, family members, religious leaders, and community mentors who have all helped raise a child you know.

 However, under the law, a child may only have one legal set of parents.
 Adoption asks the court to make legal parents out of people who are not already biological parents of a child.
 Because a child may only have one official set of parents, adoption cases require the court to determine which parents will be best for the child.
 To help judges make this decision, the law requires a number of specific studies and reports to demonstrate the best interest of the child.

 The specific requirements of adoption studies and reports can make adoption proceedings overwhelming for non-attorneys.
-This guide is only meant to give a general overview of adoption and answer some common questions about this type of case.
-This guide does not replace the legal advice necessary to adopt a child.
+This article is only meant to give a general overview of adoption and answer some common questions about this type of case.
+This article does not replace the legal advice necessary to adopt a child.
 Because the specific facts of each situation make each adoption case different, you should consult with an attorney about the facts of your case before attempting to file for adoption.

-Sometimes the court may use a Suit Affecting Parent Child Relationship (“SAPCR”) to give Conservatorship (custody) of a child to someone who is not the child’s biological parent.
+Sometimes the court may use a Suit Affecting Parent Child Relationship (“SAPCR”) to give conservatorship (custody) of a child to someone who is not the child’s biological parent.
 Conservatorship can include a variety of different child-raising rights similar to the rights that a biological parent generally has when the child is born.